 Route : The track is uneven and without tarmac therefore trail trainers are suggested.
 It will contain at least two steep climbs.
 Marshals and water stations will be provided along the route.

-Payment before arrival is essential: Entries on the day cannot be accepted.
 Places will be allocated on a first come first served basis and numbers will be limited.
 Refunds cannot be given.